 2. “Reminders are only sent after the expiration date”

 In most standard processes, the invoice reminder is sent after the due date.
 This can be right after or even much later, for example, a quarter.
 A customer who only gets a reminder then has to dig deep into his or her memory for which it was again.
 As a result, your customer is less likely to pay the invoice immediately.

 In practice, it appears that many customers - both in B2C and B2B - appreciate an invoice reminder.
 Forgetting an invoice can happen to anyone.
 If you send the first reminder before the due date, you increase the chance that you will receive the payment quickly.

 3. “Billing is not a game”

 Just because billing is crucial to your organisation does not mean you cannot think of it as a game!
 Humans are fanatical creatures by nature, who want to win games.
 That is why deploying game techniques in a non-game environment also works so well.
-Add a game element with reward for the debtor team.
+Add a game element with a reward for the debtor team.